cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 #
 # Delete this comment when you are done.
 #
-title: "TODO - Your title"
+title: "Verifiable Distributed Aggregation Functions"
-abbrev: "TODO - Abbreviation"
+abbrev: "VDAF"
 docname: draft-todo-yourname-protocol-latest
 category: info